In This Article

 Stuff builds up on your hair—all kinds of stuff: hairsprays, mousses, and gels; minerals in hard water; chlorine and chemicals from swimming pools.
 Even the waxes and moisturizers in some shampoos and conditioners can leave residue on your hair over time.
 This sludge can cause hair to appear dull, heavy, greasy, and limp.
 Depending on your hair's texture, it might even start to feel dry at the ends, almost crispy.
 Doubly so if you dye it.
 A clarifying shampoo gives your hair a fresh start by removing those deposits, restoring your hair's shine, softness, and manageability.

 The answer depends on how much your hair goes through on a daily basis.
 If you use a lot of hair products or have very hard water, you might find it helpful to clarify weekly or even twice per week.
 Swimmers who are in the pool every day may need to clarify even more often to banish the greenish tint that chlorine causes over time.
 But, if you use minimal hair products or have soft water, you might need to clarify only as little as every other month.
 The average person should use a clarifying shampoo once or twice a month.
 Smith recommends that you, "Do three to four shampoos, not just one, and always follow up with a really good treatment."

 You might be wondering why you shouldn't simply use a clarifying shampoo on the daily.
 Sure, doing so would prevent buildup, but too-frequent use wouldn't leave enough beneficial oils in your hair to keep it healthy and shiny.
 Overuse can cause dryness.
-It can even exacerbate an oily-scalp problem, too, because the oil glands will respond to the desert-like conditions by producing an excess of sebum.
+It can even exacerbate an oily-scalp problem, too, because the oil glands will respond to the desert-like conditions by producing an excess amount of sebum.
 You could find yourself caught in an endless cycle of using a clarifying shampoo to strip the excess oils that are produced in response to the dryness that the clarifying shampoo causes.